Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: Introduction

 \subsection{Experimenting on a genus two tale}

 In this subsection, we walk through the motivations and methods at the heart of our construction, exemplifying them in the simplest possible case, that of $\oM_{2,2}^{(1)}$.
 The facts we mention are either proved or explained in greater detail and generality in the paper.
-Here is a classical \begin{fact} There are two unibranch singularities of genus two, namely the \emph{ramphoid cusp} or \emph{$A_4$-singularity} $V(y^2-x^5)\subseteq \Aaff^2_{x,y}$, and the ordinary genus two cusp $\operatorname{Spec}(\k[t^3,t^4,t^5])$.
-The former is Gorenstein, with stable model a Weierstrass tail (a genus two curve attached to a rational one at a Weierstrass point), while the latter is not Gorenstein, and its stable model is a non-Weierstrass genus two tail. \end{fact} See Lemma \ref{lem:unibranch} and Proposition \ref{prop:tailI} below.
+Here is a classical \begin{fact} There are two unibranch singularities of genus two, the \emph{ramphoid cusp} or \emph{$A_4$-singularity} $V(y^2-x^5)\subseteq \Aaff^2_{x,y}$, and the ordinary genus two cusp $\operatorname{Spec}(\k[t^3,t^4,t^5])$.
+The former is Gorenstein, with stable model a Weierstrass tail (a genus two curve attached to a rational one at a Weierstrass point), while the latter is not Gorenstein, with stable model a non-Weierstrass tail of genus two. \end{fact} See Lemma \ref{lem:unibranch} and Proposition \ref{prop:tailI} below.
 Recall that every smooth curve of genus two is hyperelliptic, i.e. it can be realised as a two-fold cover of $\PP^1$,

 in a unique way up to projectivities.